-Imagine if each and every cancer patient got a custom treatment based on their bodies’ makeup, which in turn increased the likelihood of the treatment’s success? zPREDICTA is making this vision reality.
-By artificially replicating a body’s internal environment, cancer drugs can be effectively tested before entering a human body, allowing drug developers and physicians to predict how a patient will respond to the treatment.
+Imagine if each and every cancer patient got a custom cancer treatment based on their bodies’ makeup, which in turn increased the likelihood of the treatment’s success? zPREDICTA is making this vision reality.
+By artificially replicating a body’s internal environment, cancer drugs can be effectively tested before entering a human body, allowing drug developers and physicians to predict how a patient will respond to the cancer treatment.
 From there, they can make any needed adjustments before a patient ever receives a dose—which is nothing less than revolutionary.

 Propel(x) got the chance to talk to Julia Kirshner, co-founder and CEO of zPREDICTA, to find out more about their game-changing innovation.